samuli-salonen/Teamspeak3/README.md

-# Teamspeak3 salt module installation
+# Teamspeak3 server salt module installation

+(tested on ubuntu 18.04.01 server using "default" GNU bash)
+Note: this is more bash script than salt!
-(tested on ubuntu 18.04.01 server using "default" GNU bash) To install teamspeak3 using salt and bash script you must go to /srv/salt/ and do these commands:
+To install teamspeak3 using salt and bash script you must go to /srv/salt/ and do these commands:

     sudo wget https://raw.githubusercontent.com/samuli-salonen/Teamspeak3/master/TS3_salt_module.sls